 What you choose

 will should ultimately be determined by what works best for your family.
-And “what works best” will change with the seasons.
+What works best will change with the seasons.

+Yeah, you knew that successful homeschooling was a moving target, right?
 However, if you don’t have a target, you’ll hit nothing.
-So, set a schedule for the beginning of the year, realizing that it will need some tweaking as the year progresses.
+So, set a schedule or daily routine for the beginning of the year, realizing that it will need some tweaking as the year progresses.

-By schedule/routine, I mean the basic guideline for how your school will go in the morning.
+By schedule or routine, I mean the basic guideline for how your school days will go.
 Here’s an example:

 1. What time of day are you and your kids strongest?